MngSebastian/tenant-form/README.md

 ### `Issues`

-**Submit** -- As i already noted, if a step of the form has been skipped via `URL`, submit will send you back to the input that has not been filled but only on second click.

 **Dark Mode Input Autocomple** - When using `autocomplete="on" on a form, the  browser has some predefined styles to let you know that data has been filled, issue is that its turning the input background color to white on darkmode.`